 - having obesity or overweight

 - having a sedentary lifestyle with limited physical activity

 - smoking, as it may accelerate degeneration by reducing the oxygen supply to the disk

 Preventing a bulging disk is not always possible, as disk gel naturally degrades over time.
 However, people can take the following steps to prevent a bulging disk from becoming severe:

-- maintaining a moderate weight to reduce pressure on the vertebrae
+- reaching or maintaining a moderate body weight to reduce pressure on the vertebrae

 - keeping physically active to strengthen the muscles surrounding the spine